Youth Train in Trades and Dual Credit Programs

 YTT Foundation programs provide the knowledge and skills needed for entry into an industry occupation and proceed into an apprenticeship program.
 This is an innovative partnership between Selkirk College and School District No. 20, bridging secondary and post-secondary education and training while enhancing transition to the workforce.
 These programs allow grade 10 and 11 students to apply for a Youth Train In Trades Program at Selkirk in their grade 12 year.

-Offered through British Columbia's Industry Training Authority (ITA), this pathway is the perfect way to learn more about an industry at a younger age.
-You could be working in your field, learning from experts, and earning a paycheque - all before graduation.
+Offered through Skilled Trades BC (formerly Industry Training Authority), this pathway is the perfect way to learn more about an industry at a younger age.
+You could be working in your field, learning from experts, and earning a paycheque — all before graduation.

 Dual Credit Courses allow students to earn elective credits towards graduation while exploring exciting careers in Health or Early Childhood Education.
 Students enrolled in these programs also earn credits with Selkirk College towards post-secondary credentials.